 In other words, high emotional intelligence is an incremental asset in a remote hire.

-Lack of its existence will be evident in their first touch with you, or their attitude towards team members including HR people and managers during the hiring process.
+Lack of its existence will be visible in their first touch with you (say in a video resume) or their attitude towards team members, including HR people and managers, during the hiring process.

 Emotionally intelligent people will show empathy in face of a problem, express genuine interest in the information they receive, and understand what you expect from them with great accuracy.